MDU-C2/Intelligent-Drone-Swarm/protocols/daily & weekly meeting.md

 <h1>Protocols from Daily & Weekly meetings</h1>

 <h2>2025-09-10</h2>
-In todays meeting we talked about what each role does so that we can have a overview of what everyone is respossible for.
+In today's meeting, we talked about what each role does so that we can have an overview of what everyone is responsible for.

 <h2>2025-09-11</h2>
-Today we discussed how things are going and what we should do today and for the rest of the week.
-We agreed to continue reading through Luiz’s reports on swarm drones, and we have scheduled a meeting with him on 09-12 to ask questions and clarify everything before actually starting the work.
+Today we discussed our current progress and planned the tasks for today and the rest of the week.
+We agreed to continue reviewing Luiz’s reports on swarm drones, and we scheduled a meeting with him on 09-12 to ask questions and clarify everything before beginning the work.

 <h2>2025-09-12</h2>
-Today we discussed about how things are going.
-Everything is going as planed and no one has encountered any difficulties.
-We spun the wheel today to select who will bring fika for monday weekly meeting and it's Andrea.
+Today we discussed how things are going.
+Everything is going as planned, and no one has encountered any difficulties.
+We spun the wheel to select who will bring fika for Monday’s weekly meeting, and it’s Andrea.

 <h2>2025-09-15 (Weekly meeting)</h2>
-Had our weekly meetings.
-Everything is going as planed.
+We had our weekly meeting.
+Everything is going as planned.
 Claire presented her SQL system for the requirements.
 Availability this week:
 <ul>
   <li>Claire = 80% (will be working on Wendsday.) </li>